ogg25/camera-enhancer-docs/programming/ios/api/basic-setting/basic-setting.md

 ## updateCameraSettingFromFile

-Some detailed settings that can be updated from JSON string or file.
+There are some detailed settings that can be updated from JSON string or file.
 To update from JSON file:

 Objective-C: